CardiffMathematicsCodeClub/CardiffMathematicsCodeClub.github.io/_posts/2015-10-13-the-first-editor-off.md

 ---

 During the second week of code club we held an editor off.
-Like a dance off or lip syn battle but cooler:
+Like a dance off or lip sync battle but cooler:

 <div class="video">